Upcoming Events

 The conference will include contributions from 2 UK Supreme Court Justices in addition to perspectives from drafters, legislators, overseas lawyers and judges.

-On-line registration will be available from October 2024 / Members of the Society will be able to purchase tickets for theconference at a significantly reduced rate.
+On-line registration will be available from November 2024 / Members of the Society will be able to purchase tickets for theconference at a significantly reduced rate.

 Previous Events